-The roller coaster ride that is our hormones are one of the main culprits to causing the fatigue before and during our period, but other elements come into play too.
+The roller coaster ride that is our hormones are one of the main culprits to causing fatigue before and during our period, but other elements come into play too.

 Low iron levels can greatly impact your energy, especially around the time of the month.
 It’s a good idea to know your baseline and know your levels.

-Ofcourse being stressed, dehydration, other nutrient deficiencies as well as an underlying health condition can heighten your feelings of fatigue.
+Of course, being stressed, dehydration, other nutrient deficiencies, as well as an underlying health condition, can heighten your feelings of fatigue.

-Here’s 4 ways to beat period fatigue.
+Here are 4 ways to beat period fatigue:

 1. Use a period tracker